seanbreckenridge/reorder_editable/README.md

     python3 -m pip install git+https://github.com/seanbreckenridge/reorder_editable

-Can always be accessed like `python -m reorder_editable`, if your python local bin directory isn't on your `$PATH`
+Can always be accessed like `python3 -m reorder_editable`, if your python local bin directory isn't on your `$PATH`

 ## Usage